mskcc/cwl-commandlinetools/vcf2maf_1.6.17/README.md

-# CWL and Dockerfile for running Mutect v1.1.5
+# CWL and Dockerfile for running vcf2maf v1.6.17

 ## Version of tools in docker image (/container/Dockerfile)